Dr. Andrew Ziegler, Jr.

 His publications include articles in peer-reviewed journals, a book chapter, and a co-edited book on comparative politics.
 He has also presented papers and served on panels at various academic conferences.

-Currently, Dr. Ziegler serves on boards for Fayetteville’s Institute for Community Leadership and Freedom Christian Academy.
-He volunteers with the Chamber of Commerce, the Downtown Alliance, and Greater Fayetteville Futures.
+Currently, Dr. Ziegler serves on the board for Fayetteville’s Institute for Community Leadership and volunteers with the Chamber of Commerce and the Downtown Alliance.
 Previously, he served on the Executive Council of the North Carolina Political Science Association.

 Dr. Ziegler enjoys traveling, jogging, and dancing, and he is President of the Cape Fear Ballroom Dancers.